Skip to content

 Takeaway Thoughts

-As you learn deadlifts and get heavier with the weights that you’re using it’s normal to encounter periods of time when your hips might be shooting up too quickly.
+As you learn deadlifts and use heavier weights, it’s normal to encounter periods of time when your hips might shoot up too quickly.

 The hips shooting up can take away from your performance output and can put your body in a disadvantaged position, so it’s a good idea to address this deadlift issue when it comes up.